United-Codes/cloudofficeprint-java/javaProject/src/com/company/Examples/SpaceX/spacex_example.md

 <img src="./imgs/pptx_template/slide5.png" width="600" />

 The tag `{$rockets_chart}` is used to insert a chart at the place of this placeholder.
-The data for the chart can be generated using the Python SDK.
+The data for the chart can be generated using the Java SDK.

 ### Dragons
 Similar to the section [Rockets](#rockets), we can add the slides for the SpaceX-dragons.
 The slides used are: